kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: [Plain Pods](/docs/tasks/run/plain_pods/).

-The label key is used as the name for a Workload podSet.
+The annotation key is used as the name for a Workload podSet.